-Doing this 15-minute abs, butt and thigh workout will strengthen the smaller, stabilizing muscles in your inner thighs and outer glutes.
+YES.
+This workout targets stabilizing muscles that support larger movements.
+Doing this 15-minute abs, thigh and butt workout will strengthen the smaller muscles in your inner thighs and outer glutes.
 As a result, this will improve your lunges, single leg deadlifts, and squat form.

 15-Minute Abs, Butt and Thigh Workout